britter/website/src/content/blogs/2024-12-20-hello-world.md

 Every business is a software business, and as companies grow, so must their engineering teams.
 I’ve seen firsthand how an engineering team can scale effectively.
-At **Gradle, Inc.**, I helped grow the team from 30 to over 100 engineers, all working remotely and efficiently delivering impactful features.
+At **Gradle Inc.**, I helped grow the team from 30 to over 100 engineers, all working remotely and efficiently delivering impactful features.
 I can help your organization scale its engineering efforts to meet the demands of growth.
 Services include: